rhuijben/TabbedBoxMaker/README.md

 * **Dividers (Length axis)** - use this to create additional LxH panels that mount inside the box along the length axis and have finger joints into the side panels and slots for Width dividers to slot into

 * **Dividers (Width axis)** - use this to create additional WxH panels that mount inside the box along the width axis and have finger joints into the side panels and slots for Length dividers to slot into

+* **Length Compartment Sizes** - 🆕 **NEW!** Custom sizes for compartments along the length axis.
+Enter sizes separated by semicolons (e.g. "63,0; 63.0; 50").
+Both comma and dot decimal separators are supported.
+Remaining space is divided evenly if fewer sizes than dividers are specified.

+* **Width Compartment Sizes** - 🆕 **NEW!** Custom sizes for compartments along the width axis.
+Same format as Length Compartment Sizes.

 * **Key the dividers into** - this allows you to choose if/how the dividers are keyed into the sides of the box.
 Options are:
 	* None - no keying, dividers will be free to slide in and out